orbitdb/field-manual/01_Tutorial/01_Basics.md

 ### Creating a Database

-Now, you will create a local database that *only you* can read.
+Your users will want to create a catalog of musical pieces to practice.
+You will now create this database, and ensure that that *only that user* can write to it.

 Expand of your `_init` function to the following: